AMERICA'S GUN CULTURE: Second Amendment interpretation central to national debate over firearms, public safety

 “It will strengthen background checks, provide federal assistance for state crisis intervention programs, enhance penalties for trafficking and straw purchasing firearms, and invest in school safety and mental health,” Toomey continued.
 “This represents significant progress in keeping guns out of the hands of criminals and the dangerously mentally ill.”

 “Every (state) gets two senators, even though they may not have very many people and they are in some of these states that are overwhelmingly conservative,” Vars said.
-“Their senators – effectively even a minority of senators – have veto power over gun regulation.
-So to that extent, I think over-representation of the South and kind of the Mountain West in the Senate is absolutely fundamental to why it takes a generation before we get federal legislation.”
+“Their senators, effectively even a minority of senators, have veto power over gun regulation, so to that extent, I think over-representation of the South and ... the Mountain West in the Senate is absolutely fundamental to why it takes a generation before we get federal legislation.”

 Reschenthaler said he believes the law “impedes our Second Amendment rights and the due process guaranteed by the Constitution.”